Easter – Patti Smith Group – Arista – 1978

 - Here’s a trailer for that movie “Privilege (Set Me Free)”

 - Patti.
-Girl.
-With that Sunday night CBGB reference, you super aren’t fooling anyone into viewing the subjects of this song as anonymous people.
+Babe…with that Sunday night CBGB reference, you super aren’t fooling anyone into viewing the subjects of this song as anonymous people.

 - This is literally called Art Songs 101